yash-srivastava19/yash-srivastava19.github.io/index.md

 - **Thinking Fast and Slow :** I've worked on various projects independently, both research and engineering(references in this page itself, so scroll down) and my work has been appereciated by the open source community as well(see next point).
 I'm someone who is great both in zero shot and chain of thought abilities, so you can bet on me.

 - **Quantifiable work :** I have achieved [2x Kaggle Expert](https://www.kaggle.com/yashsrivastava51213), created popular Python packages and kernels( which have received appreciation from [Kaggle](https://twitter.com/Yaaaaaashhh/status/1676593869931126786) as well).
-I have also made open-source projects that have been praised on [HN](https://news.ycombinator.com/item?id=38697922), [GitHub](https://github.com/yash-srivastava19), [Twitter](https://x.com/tailwiinder/status/1759527294287356177?s=20).
+I have also made open-source projects that have been praised on [HN](https://news.ycombinator.com/item?id=38697922), [GitHub](https://github.com/yash-srivastava19), [Twitter](https://x.com/tailwiinder/status/1759527294287356177?s=20) (multiple instances on Twitter).

 ## About Me 🙇‍♂️:
 I am Yashovardhan Srivastava(quite a mouthful, so Yash is good) an undergraduate engineering student in National Institute of Technology, Warangal.
 From a young age, I have been fascinated by computers.
 As I grew older, this fascination turned into crush and crush turned into love - and from that moment, I haven't looked back.
 I believe open source projects has played a significant role in that.
 They made me fall in love with research, development and much more.
 Since now I believe I am capable enough to produce some original work, I want to be a part of this beautiful journey, in which all of you play an important role.